cyrus01337/next-app-boilerplate/README.md

 invoked under, whereas omitting the `.` (path) creates a sub-directory and goes through the typical interactive installation.

 There is a lack of real support for Bun at the moment due to lacking support from ESLint I believe?
+So this will have to be setup [manually.](https://bun.sh/docs/typescript)

 ## Inclusions